brunocordioli072/epic7_bot/CONTRIBUTING.md

 ## Pull Request Guidelines

-- Checkout a topic branch from a base branch (e.g. `develop`), and merge back against that branch.
+- Checkout a topic branch from a base branch (e.g. `main`), and merge back against that branch.

 - If adding a new feature: